 What Accommodations Work on the Job?

-For employees with psychiatric disabilities, reasonable accommodations might include adaptations in the way work is assigned and scheduled, the use of auxiliary equipment and support staff, and modifications to the physical workspace.
-You will need to negotiate, select, and arrange whatever accommodations you need by working closely with your supervisor and the human resources department.
-Here are some possible aids and services you may consider:
+For employees with psychiatric or mental health conditions, reasonable accommodations might include adaptations in the way work is assigned and scheduled, the use of auxiliary equipment and support staff, and modifications to the physical workspace.
+You will need to negotiate, select, and arrange whatever accommodations you need by working closely with your supervisor and a human resources department (if available in your workplace).
+Here are some possible accommodations to consider:

 Having minor job duties eliminated.
 For example, assigning “fill-in” duties to another employee frees you to focus on your primary responsibilities